Cognigy/Documentation/docs/en/docs/live-agent/conversation/assign-conversations.md

 5. From the **Priority** list, select a desired priority by scrolling or typing to search for a priority level, then click the intended level.

 The priority will be assigned to the conversation.
-The matching priority level's icon will now be visible for the conversation in the Conversations list.
+The icon representing the matching priority level will now be visible next to the conversation in the Conversations list.

 ## Assign Labels